Uncovering the 1883 Locke and Montague Range

 pipes to heat the water

-Under the rings you see the pipes that were connected to the water tank and were surrounded by burning coals.
+Under the rings you see the pipes that were connected to the water tank.They were heated by burning coals and provided hot water to the house.

 What's inside?

 As the water got hot it returned to the water tank.
 The pressure sent the heated water to the upper floors.
-There are two full bathrooms up stairs.
-Three bedrooms and their own sink.
+There are two full bathrooms upstairs.
+Three bedrooms have their own sinks.

 Newspapers